 On July 2, 1992, OMB issued a revised circular, which improved and clarified instructions for credit budget formulation.
-Furthermore, OMB simplified its credit subsidy model to help agencies to estimate direct loan and loan guarantee subsidies.
+Furthermore, OMB simplified its credit subsidy model to help agencies estimate direct loan and loan guarantee subsidies.
 In November 2000, OMB updated Circular A-129 concerning the budgetary treatment of federal credit programs.
 On November 2, 2005, OMB also revised Circular A-11 to include federal credit reform procedures.
-In Circular A-11, OMB explains how agencies should fill out credit schedules in preparing their budget requests.
-Federal agencies working with OMB have steadily improved their compliance with credit reform standards.
+In Circular A-11, OMB explains how agencies should fill out credit schedules in the course of preparing their budget requests.

-Since the passage of the FCRA, OMB has continued to assist agencies in upgrading the quality of subsidy estimates.
-Beginning with FY1994, agencies have recorded reestimates of the cost of their credit programs, and aggregate subsidy estimates have been adjusted upward or downward annually.
-The FCRA provided for permanent indefinite authority to cover the cost of reestimates so that new appropriations would not be needed.
-Agencies are required to incorporate improved knowledge into their subsidy estimates for future direct loan obligations and loan guarantee commitments.
+Since the passage of FCRA, OMB has continued to assist agencies in upgrading the quality of subsidy estimates.
+Beginning with FY1994, agencies have recorded reestimates of the cost of their credit programs, and aggregate subsidy estimates have been adjusted upward or downward annually.33 FCRA provided for permanent indefinite authority to cover the cost of reestimates so that new appropriations would not be needed.
+Agencies are required to incorporate improved knowledge into their subsidy estimates for future direct loan obligations and loan guarantee commitments.34

 The Government Accountability Office examined subsidy estimates for 10 credit programs in five agencies for the period of fiscal years 1992 through 1998.
-GAO found problems with supporting documentation for subsidy estimates and the reliability of subsidy rate estimates and reestimates in each agency.
-But GAO concluded that agencies showed improvement in documenting their estimates.
+GAO found problems with supporting documentation for subsidy estimates and the reliability of subsidy rate estimates and reestimates in each agency.35 But GAO concluded that agencies showed improvement in documenting their estimates.36